 An Analysis of the "Kecksburg UFO" Fireball Trajectory and Possible Error

-Skeptics of the 1965 Kecksburg crash love to cite a 1967 astronomical journal article as "proof" that there was no Kecksburg object, but analysis shows numerous faults in in the paper, including an impossible result of zero error in determining trajectory
+Skeptics of the 1965 Kecksburg crash love to cite a 1967 astronomical journal article as "proof" that there was no Kecksburg object.
+But analysis shows numerous serious faults in the paper, including an impossible result of zero error in determining trajectory, clear manipulation of event duration data to double the speed of the object to meteoroid speeds.
+The object, by their own data, was probably traveling too slowly to have been a meteor, therefore was likely an artificial object.
+A cited companion "Part II" to the paper with detailed eyewitness reports was mysteriously never published.

 Because of the small triangulation base, the range of possible trajectories increases very rapidly even for very small errors in determining directions of less than ± 0.5°.
 As seen from the graph, a straight-line trajectory to Kecksburg is still possible with an error of about ± 0.6°.